Eleanor McGhie Letter, 1873

 Below is a letter, written by Eleanor McGhie, to her niece, Mary Mossop, in 1873.
-Limerick’s Life owner and operator, wrote and published an article pertaining to the Eleanor McGhie letter.
+You can read an article pertaining to who Eleanor McGhie was and the period in which the letter was written.

 It is now nearly three months since I received your kind letter.
 Annie is very much pleased with her Valentine; she also received one from her cousin Eleanor and I do not remember if she answered her letter or not.
 I would have written sooner but I have had no servant for nearly four months so I am kept busy.
 I must now tell you some news of last week — the Lord Lieutenant of Ireland and his Lady paid a visit to Limerick to open the new graving dock.
 They were here two days; it caused great excitement and made a stir.
 They arrived at half past one o’clock on Tuesday at James Spaights Esq., Georges Street where they took luncheon.
 They opened the Dock at 3 o’clock and then went up to the Model School where they were received in the Boys School rooms by the children singing “God Save the Queen”, other songs were afterwards sung by the pupils which gave much satisfaction.
 They then went into the Infant School rooms where they were very much pleased with the recitation of the —- Pidgeon.
 They then proceeded to the Girls School room.
 They were all at their desks writing transcriptions.
 The Inspector took up two copies, Annie’s and another, and handed them to the Countess; she said they were very nicely written.
 One of the girls was then brought up to recite “Lady Clare”.
 It is one of Tenyson’s poems.
 They expressed themselves much pleased with the manner in which it was said.
 Every room in the school was beautifully decorated. the Viceregal party then went to the Convent School and other public institutions.